Wappsto/wapp-api/README.md

 ## Usage

-To use wapp-api, you need first an instance of `WappApi` class.
+To use wapp-api, you need first an instance of `Wappsto` class.
 ```javascript
 const Wappsto = require('wapp-api'); // If you're using NodeJS.